ricklan/data-structure/README.md

 ## Graph

+- A `node/vertex` represents an element on a graph.
+- An `edge` connects 2 nodes.
+- A `directed graph` is a graph where edges have a direction.
+  E.g. (Node A)-->(Node B)
+- An `undirected graph` is a graph where edges do not have a direction.
+  E.g. (Node A)---(Node B)
+- Two vertices are `adjacent` if they are connected directly by an edge.
+- An `adjacency list` is a data structure showing all the nodes that are connected with each node.
+- A `path` is a sequence of vertices connected by edges.
+- A `simple path` has no repeated vertices.
+- A `cycle` is a path that starts and ends at the same vertex.

+[**Breadth First Search (BFS)**]

+- Explores the graph level by level, starting from a given node.
+- Useful for finding the shortest path in unweighted graphs.
+- Implemented using a queue.

+[**Depth First Search (DFS)**]

+- Explores as far as possible along a branch before backtracking.
+- Can be implemented recursively or iteratively using a stack.
+- Useful for pathfinding and detecting cycles.

 ## [Tree](https://github.com/ricklan/data-structure/tree/main/Trees)

 - Every tree is a graph.
 - Trees are graphs where there are no cycles.
-- The root is the first node of the tree.
+- The `root` is the first node of the tree.
-- The node which is a predecessor of any node is the parent node.
+- The node which is a predecessor of any node is the `parent node`.
-- The node which is descendant of any node is the child node.
+- The node which is descendant of any node is the `child node`.
-- A leaf is a node that doesn't have any children.
+- A `leaf` is a node that doesn't have any children.
-- Edges connect 2 nodes to each other.
+- `Edges` connect 2 nodes to each other.
-- A path is the sequence of nodes and edges from 1 node to another.
+- A `path` is the sequence of nodes and edges from 1 node to another.

 **Binary Tree**